We don’t just provide food and education to our communities. We also are investing in a sustainable healthcare platform to serve them.

 We work with the Ministry of Health and have partnered with Matawale Health Centre who provide us with some of our medications and specialist training.

-We also run an emergency ambulance service providing the Sparkle community with access to our nearest hospital, Zomba Central, should a serious incident arise.
+We also run an emergency ambulance service providing the Sparkle community access to our nearest hospital, Zomba Central, should a severe incident arise.

 Outpatient medical services and awareness programmes are carried out for children, staff and community members in our catchment area.

 Signed 5 memorandum of understandings with academic institutes, foundations and international organisations to amplify the impact of Sparkle’s work.

 Emergency transport is provided to community members who need life saving treatment at hospital.

 On-site medical facility delivering a range of services to the Sparkle community.